2Steaks/Apocalypse/README.md

 ## Modules
-This is the bare minimum requirement for your new module.
+This is the bare minimum needed for your new module.

 ```javascript
 import Context from "Context";